The BEST KEPT Weight Loss Secrets

 As we’ve learned so far, according to the basic laws of thermodynamics, body weight is all about energy balance.
 So long as energy in / out are balanced, weight is maintained.
 When the scale tips in one direction vs the other, we have weight gained or lost.

-However, as we’ve also learned, this energy balance isn’t 100% within our control.
+However, as we’ve also learned, this energy balance isn’t 100% within your control.

-Even if you are able to achieve weight loss successfully on a diet, it may be difficult to sustain due to metabolic adaptation, your body's defense against weight loss.
+And even if you are able to achieve weight loss successfully on a diet, it may be difficult to sustain due to metabolic adaptation.

 What is metabolic adaptation?